andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">It's Art, Get It?</h4>
-Art is a uniquely subjective human pursuit.
-A human pursuit with no one way, no right way, no wrong way to create, consume, or appreciate.
+Artistic expression is a human pursuit unique in its subjectivity.
+There's no one way, no right way, no wrong way to create, consume, or appreciate art.
 And that's where it derives its beauty.
 Y'know, the eye of the beholder and whatnot.

-So if art is predicated on subjective interpretation then Mark Haim's *This Land Is Your Land* is an extreme exercise on the matter.
+In terms of subjective interpretation Mark Haim's *This Land Is Your Land* is an extreme exercise on the matter.
 The piece is so unfailingly unique that no two audience members will walk out of the Nasher with the same perspective.
 And each perspective is perfectly valid.